 The current level of reserves held by the Council is considered adequate to withstand current pressures and to invest in transformation projects, but it would not be financially sustainable to rely on these reserves to continue to fund the reduction in Central Government funding.

-The impact of Brexit on the Council's corporate objectives and finances remains a concern, particularly in relation to inflation levels (which impact our major contracts) and the impact on businesses.
+The impact of Brexit on the Council's corporate objectives and finances continues to be monitored, particularly in relation to inflation levels (which impact major contracts) and the impact on businesses and licensing.